 Wear comfortable clothing with a zipper or buttons in the front.
 Do not wear turtlenecks, pullovers, or tight-fitting clothing.
 Wear clean cotton socks and slip-on shoes.

-Follow these instructions during the first week and until released by the doctor:
+Follow these instructions during the first week of the recovery process and until released by the doctor:

 - Some bruising and swelling are normal.
 Keep the head elevated when lying down to reduce swelling and encourage healing.